 Grand Prairie Dentist: Do Kids Really Need Dental Fillings?

 One of the first things we learn about teeth is that people have two sets.
 The first set, the baby teeth, fall out during childhood to be replaced by the adult teeth.
-Knowing that a second set of teeth is waiting to take over, you may begin to wonder whether dental care like a filling is even necessary for baby tooth.
+Knowing that a second set of teeth is waiting to take over, you may begin to wonder whether dental care like a filling is even necessary for a baby tooth.
 After all, if it falls out, the adult tooth can eventually take over.
 But neglecting a filling in a baby tooth can have serious consequences.
 Here to discuss those consequences is your Grand Prairie dentist, Dr. Quinn Smith.

 Tooth Decay in Kids